wandersonwhcr/romans/README.md

-This structure makes easier the development of a structure responsible to read an input `string`, converting it to another structure according to specific `char` set and your position inside input.
+This structure makes easier the development of a structure responsible to read an input `string`, converting it to another structure according to specific charset and its position inside input.

 ### Deterministic Finite Automaton (DFA)

-A DFA was developed to check if a string with Roman number is valid.
-This technique was choiced because other implementations simply convert the `$input` without checking rules, like four chars sequentially.
+A DFA was developed to check if a `string` with Roman number is valid.
+This technique was choiced because other implementations simply convert the input without checking rules, like four chars sequentially.

 The current automaton definition is declared below.